telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 }
 EOF
 ```
-As both registrations match the entityIdList and attributeList used in
+As both registrations match the entity and attribute used in
 the updateContextAvailabilitySubscription, we will get a notification
 for each car registration, as can be seen in accumulator-server.py: